deepmalakale/Data_Visualization_Tableau/README.md

 The dashboard transforms raw customer shopping data into meaningful visual stories, helping businesses understand customer demographics, product demand, seasonal trends, geographic sales performance, and customer satisfaction.

+Through this project, I analyzed purchasing trends, product performance, seasonal demand, geographic sales patterns, and customer satisfaction.
+The dashboard was visually designed to communicate business insights effectively through interactive data storytelling.

+Some of the key business questions this project aims to answer include:

+- What is the overall business performance?
+- Which customer group contributes the most?
+- How do age and gender influence purchasing behavior?
+- Which product category generates the highest sales?
+- How does seasonal demand affect inventory planning?
+- Which locations perform best?
+- How satisfied are customers across product categories?

+Answering these questions can help businesses improve customer targeting, optimize inventory management, refine marketing strategies, and enhance the overall customer experience.

 ---

 ## 📊 Tableau Dashboard Link